 "and regard the patience of our Lord as salvation; just as also our beloved brother Paul, according to the wisdom given him, wrote to you, as also in all his letters, speaking in them of these things, in which are some things hard to understand, which the untaught and unstable distort, as they do also the rest of the Scriptures, to their own destruction."
 (2 Peter 3:15-16)

 One may ask, "Why would Jesus Christ not want His teaching to be written down as Scripture?"
 The upcoming production of the New Testament was implied by Him saying that the Holy Spirit would lead the twelve disciples to all truth (John 16:13).
-Scripture was produced as the apostles died off.
+Scripture was produced as the apostles died off and the Lord's return seemed distant.

 The Roman Catholic Church is chiefly focused on proclaiming the authority of its own papal office to the world.
-That is something that our Lord Jesus Christ never instructed the apostles to do.
-He never once said anything about an infallible interpreter of Scripture.
+That is something which Jesus Christ never instructed the apostles to do.
+He never once mentioned the establishment of an infallible interpreter of Scripture.